Combarro, Pontevedra

 Lastres (Asturias), declared an Exemplary Town

-Located in the eastern part of the Principality of Asturias, the town of Lastres, declared a Historic-Artistic Site, received the designation of Exemplary Town in 2010 for its natural heritage and historical value.One of its most renowned places is the fishing port, where dozens of colourful boats are moored and two impressive cannons defend the bay – a bay that will take your breath away with the calm, transparent waters of its beach.
+Located in the eastern part of the Principality of Asturias, the town of Lastres, declared a Historic-Artistic Site, received the Exemplary Asturian Town award in 2010 due to the efforts of its inhabitants to enhance its natural heritage and historical value.One of the most renowned places is its fishing port, where colourful boats are moored and two impressive cannons defend the bay.The bay will delight you with its calm, crystal-clear waters.
 A tranquility that invites you to cool off and observe the town's historic center from the sand.

 Views of Lastres, Asturias

 In the centre you will find the Church of Santa María de Sábada and the Clock Tower, a building responsible for warning of pirate visits.
 In addition, there you will take the opportunity to delight your palate with succulent cuisine based on fresh fish and delicious seafood.
-You will discover pixín, the renowned monkfish of Asturias, delicious in fried dishes, with some sauce or simply with rice.Finish your getaway by going up to the Mirador de San Roque, considered by many to be one of the most spectacular in the town and, perhaps, in all of Asturias.
+You will discover the pixín, the most famous monkfish in Asturias, delicious whether fried, with sauce, or simply over rice.Finish your getaway by going up to the San Roque viewpoint, considered by many to be one of the most spectacular in the town and, perhaps, in the whole of Asturias.

 Tourist walking through Lastres, Asturias